Calebsenm/SaveWords/README.md

 # Save Words

-this is a simple crud using MYSQL and GO , the idea of this program is a aplication for save words in english and spanish and examples and allow to show and delete words
+This is a simple crud using MYSQL and GO , the idea of this program is a aplication for save words in english and spanish and examples and allow to show and delete words

 # configuration MYSQL
-i use docker for MYSQL here the configuration in docker
+I use docker for MYSQL here the configuration in docker

 The first thing is Dowload the image in docker :